contensis/docs-delivery-dotnet/key-concepts/typed-models.md

 ### Resolving an Image

-Resolving an Image uses the same approach as resolving entries.
+An Image has an Asset property that can be resolved in the same way as a Entry link.
+Resolving an Image is done by specifying Image as the generic parameter in the `Resolve<T>` method.

 ```cs
 public class Movie: EntryModel